agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 The [2021 London Spitfire][2021_spitfire] were a disappointing team.
-The majority of the team had been called up from the Spitfire's academy team the [British Hurricane][hurricane] who had gone 12-0 and won the 2020 Overwatch Contenders (Overwatch's minor league).
+The majority of the team had been called up from the Spitfire's academy team the [British Hurricane][hurricane] who had gone 12-0 and won the 2020 Overwatch Contenders season (Overwatch's minor league).
 But they floundered in Overwatch league, barely scrapping together a 1-15 season.
 They got their only win in the infamous [Bread Bowl][breadstick_bowl] against the also 1-15 [Vancouver Titans][2021_titans].
 That gave the Spitfire a 1-0 record against lower ranked teams and a 0-15 record against higher ranked teams, resulting in a perfect 100 point gatekeeper score.

 [2021_spitfire]: https://en.wikipedia.org/wiki/2021_London_Spitfire_season
 [hurricane]: https://en.wikipedia.org/wiki/British_Hurricane